-- 6. The following section provides a summary of EHS issues associated with plantation crop production, along with recommendations for their management.
-Additional guidance on EHS issues that may be common across industry sectors is presented in the General EHS Guidelines. - 7.
-Farm or forest management plans often serve as an underlying framework for the management of environmental and social risks and impacts for perennial crop production.
-A farm or forest management plan would normally cover, among other things, the risks and issues presented in this document.
+6. The following section provides a summary of EHS issues associated with annual crop production, along with recommendations for their management.
+Additional guidance on EHS issues that may be common across industry sectors is presented in the General EHS Guidelines.

+7. Farm management plans often serve as an underlying framework for the management of environmental and social risks and impacts for annual crop production.
+A farm management plan would normally cover, among other things, the risks and issues presented in this document.